|Nutrition Facts (per serving)|

 Preserved grape leaves are shockingly easy to make.
 The trickiest part will be finding the grape leaves if you don't have any vines at your place.

-Note: It doesn't happen often, but as with Canned Tomatoes, this is an instance where I call for bottled lemon juice for its consistent acid levels, which are key to the home canning of low-acid foods like this one without a pressure canner.
+Note: It doesn't happen often, but as with Canned Tomatoes, this is an instance where you can use bottled lemon juice for its consistent acid levels, which are key to the home canning of low-acid foods like this one without a pressure canner.
 Again, to be clear, do not just fresh lemon juice in this recipe, use the bottled kind.

-Note #2: This recipe make 1 pint but can be increased as your grape leaf supply demands.
+Note #2: This recipe makes 1 pint but can be increased as your grape leaf supply demands.

 36 grape leaves